Smcgb/Intro-CS/README.md

 ## Purpose
 I'm excited to share the OSSU Introduction to Computer Science course, tailored for data analytics professionals like me with a BS and MS in Data Analytics.
 Here's why I think it's valuable:
-Why It's Great for Data Analytics Pros

 Solid Foundations: Even with my advanced degrees, the basic computer science principles taught here are invaluable.

-Programming Skills: It covers essential programming languages like Python, enhancing my data handling capabilities.
+Programming Skills: It covers essential programming languages like Python in a general framework instead of highly specific to data flat files/sql pulls, enhancing my data handling capabilities.

 Algorithmic Thinking: Improving my ability to think algorithmically has been crucial for efficient data processing.